AndreyTeets/FileServer/README.md

     + `"./FileServer.exe"` for self-contained when using windows cmd.
     + `./FileServer.exe` for self-contained when using windows pwsh.
     + `./FileServer` for self-contained when using linux.

+## Additional information
+The `master` branch is where the development happens, it may be unstable.
+Use the `stable` branch or one of the `v*` tags (releases) to build from the source code (the `stable` branch always points to the latest release, so it is essentially an analog to the "latest" tag for container images).

+Pre-built container images can be found [here](https://hub.docker.com/r/andreyteets/fileserver) on Docker Hub.

 # Licence
 MIT License.
 See [LICENSE](LICENSE) file.